kyma-project/website/content/blog-posts/2019-08-08-release-notes-1.4/index.md

   - "/blog/release-notes-14"
 ---

-Straight from Indonesian Jakarta we sail to Japan.
+Straight from Indonesian Jakarta, we sail to Japan.
 Let's stop in one of its beautiful temples and ponder over what the 1.4 Kyoto Release has to offer.
-Being hard-woring as the Japanese, Kyma busy bees introduced many improvements in their components, including the Application Conntector, Console, Kiali, or Headless CMS.
+Being hard-working as the Japanese, Kyma busy bees introduced many improvements in their components, including the Application Connector, Console, Kiali, or Headless CMS.
 Read on to find out what has changed in Kyma since 1.3.

 <!-- overview -->

 The highlights of Kyma 1.4 Kyoto include:

-- [API Gateway with an OAuth2 server](#api-gateway) - We integrated Kyma with with an OAuth2 authorization server solution from ORY.
+- [API Gateway with an OAuth2 server](#api-gateway) - We integrated Kyma with an OAuth2 authorization server solution from ORY.
 - [Application Connector](#application-connector) - We upgraded Istio to 1.2.2 version.
-- [Console UI without system Namespaces](#system-namespaces-hidden-in-the-console-UI) - We hid all system Namespaces built in a Kyma cluster, so that you could find your own namespaces quicker.
+- [Console UI without system Namespaces](#system-namespaces-hidden-in-the-console-UI) - We hid all system Namespaces built in a Kyma cluster so that you could find your namespaces quicker.
 - [Documentation component](#documentation-component) - We consolidated different documentation views into one Documentation component.
 - [Conversion and validation in the Headless CMS](#conversion-and-validation-service-for-asyncapi-20-specs-in-the-headless-cms) - We introduced a conversion and validation service for the AsyncAPI 2.0 specifications.
 - [Kiali](#kiali) - We upgraded Kiali to the latest stable version and enabled Single Sign-On.
-- [Bundles renamed to addons](#bundles-renamed-to-addons) - We ranamed bundles to addons.
+- [Bundles renamed to addons](#bundles-renamed-to-addons) - We renamed bundles to addons.

 See the overview of all changes in this release:

-- [Backup](#backup) - Simplified Valero installation, new implementation of the backup and restore functionalities, backup available on Azur, and backup tests fixed
+- [Backup](#backup) - Simplified Valero installation, a new implementation of the backup and restore functionalities, backup available on Azur, and backup tests fixed
 - [Core and Supporting](#parameters-object-in-the-headless-cms-supported-in-the-console-ui) - Relative links disabled in Markdown specs
 - [JSON schema](#json-schema) - Guidelines for creating JSON schemas for Kyma components
 - [Knative](#knative) - Knative Eventing and Serving update
 - [Kyma CLI](#kyma-cli) - Kyma CLI enriched with `test` command and inline documentation
 - [Service Management](#service-management) - New GCP Service Broker addon and Helm Broker support for addons exposed by Git

-Read about known issuea for [Valero](#known-issues).
+Read about known issues for [Valero](#known-issues).

 > **CAUTION:** Before you upgrade to Kyma 1.4, read the [Migration Guide](https://github.com/kyma-project/kyma/blob/release-1.4/docs/migration-guides/1.3-1.4.md) which describes necessary manual actions required by the Service Management.